 Teaching follows the IB's PYP in the primary years.
-This is designed for students between the ages of three to 11 years, and is an integrated, trans-disciplinary curriculum that focuses on the development of the whole child, encompassing social, physical, emotional and cultural needs, in addition to the academic focus.
+This is designed for students between the ages of 3 to 11 years, and is an integrated, trans-disciplinary curriculum that focuses on the development of the whole child, encompassing social, physical, emotional, and cultural needs, in addition to the academic focus.

-The secondary school offers a middle years curriculum (Years 7-8) that promises a proactive use of information technology and inquiry-based learning (from the IB philosophy) with the development of the essential skills required to successfully complete IGCSEs.
-Additional focus is placed on Sports, Robotics, Visual and Performing Arts, as well as ICT and STEAM (Science, Technology, Engineering, Arts and Maths) subjects.
-This middle years curriculum is benchmarked to the UK National Curriculum.
+The secondary school offers a middle years curriculum (Years 7 – 8) that promises a proactive use of information technology and inquiry-based learning (from the IB philosophy) with the development of the essential skills required to successfully complete IGCSEs.
+Additional focus is placed on Sports, Robotics, Visual and Performing Arts, as well as ICT and STEAM (Science, Technology, Engineering, Arts, and Maths) subjects.
+This middle years curriculum is benchmarked to the National Curriculum for England.

 "By teaching IGCES over three years, we can focus on deep learning rather than exam-driven courses – and this better prepares students for the IBDP as they are covering the depth of subjects required to do the IBDP."

 The school started teaching the IBDP in August 2020, when it accepted its first Year 12 cohort; Orchard is the first EtonHouse school in Singapore to offer the IBDP.